-1. Follow the requirements set forth for banners in the Butler County 4-H Fair Book.

-2. The theme, (May the Forest be with You) must be displayed on the Conservation Banner.
+- 1. Follow the requirements set forth for banners in the Butler County 4-H Fair Book. - 2.
+The theme, (Home is Where the Habitat Is) must be displayed on the Conservation Banner.

 Butler County Conservation District will award \$100 for Grand Champion, \$80 for Reserve Grand Champion and \$60 for Blue.